Chalarangelo/30-seconds-of-code/blog_posts/eslint-refactor-for-in.md

 ### Object.keys()

-`Object.keys()` has the exact same behavior as a `for..in` loop, so it can be used as a drop-in replacement:
+`Object.keys()` has the exact same behavior as a `for...in` loop, so it can be used as a drop-in replacement:

 ```js
 const data = [3, 4];